Gilles00/Secured-WhatsApp/README.md

 2. Install python in the end user.

 3. Find the IP address of the virtual server in AWS and update it in socket_client.py file.

+4. To accomodate more than one user, change the "NUMBER_OF_THREADS" and "JOBS" in socket_server.py file.